-The 10 best study tips and tricks for the night before the exam
+10 top study hacks for the night before the exam

 One of the first rules for running a marathon is not to do it in new shoes.
 The logic of ‘nothing new’ in sporting events extends to food, clothes, routines, and so on.
-If you haven’t tried something in the past, now is not the time to experiment with a new memorisation technique, legal or illegal pharmaceuticals, or work routines.
+If you haven’t tried something in the past, now is not the time to experiment with a new memorisation technique, pharmaceuticals (legal or illegal), or work routines.
 Go with what has worked best in the past, no matter how much someone might try to convince you of a newer, better, or faster way.
 And this includes how much of the following advice you might want to take.

 There is an old adage that states, ‘Well begun is half done’.
 Even before you spend the night before an exam getting ready, you should also spend the days before the night before getting ready.
 The night before an exam is not the time to hunt up that book from the library your instructor insisted you look over.
 Everything you need to prepare for the exam should be available for your use the night before so you can make the best use of your time.

 Many people think that the best use of their study time is to sacrifice sleep so that they can study more.
 But study after study shows that getting sufficient rest is vital to the way we consolidate new information.
 We recommend this: come home and take a little nap before you start to study (20-30 minutes).
 Then start fresh.
 Get a regular night of sleep 6.5-8 hours, but go to bed early.
 Then start studying again first thing when you wake up until it is time to take the exam.
 This will give you two opportunities to come at the material revitalised.
 If you skimp on sleep, you will never really feel fresh, and will most likely just feel irritable, distracted, and burned out.
 Nevertheless, as always, see #1.